 Opsec for Noobs

-In this poast I'll go through some basic ways to protect yourself and to not be low hanging fruit.
-This will range from security basics like using a VPN and using encrypted chats to more advanced tactics like making sure your iPhone won't turn into a listening device and getting your racist memes off of Apple's servers.
+I will mainly suggest ways to not be low hanging fruit.
+This will range from security basics like using a VPN and encrypted chats to more advanced tactics like making sure your iPhone won't turn into a listening device and getting your memes off of Apple's servers.

 Operations security (OPSEC) is a process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.

 A few things worth noting before I begin:

 I don't work in cryptography or have a background in privacy.
 However, I have been preparing for a digital Red Scare for 2+ years and am someone who is extremely protective of their privacy.

 There is a Golden Rule that must be maintained: The “Big Tech” companies should not be trusted; you should stay as far away from them as possible.
 They are ran by shitlibs and shitlibs should never be trusted.
 Yes, Apple may have turned down NSA requests but they als banned Parler from the App Store.
 Yes, WhatsApp runs on Signal's tech but you also can't use WhatsApp without them sharing your location data with Facebook.
 Take all of their claims about protecting your privacy with extreme skepticism.
 These companies are being used by our enemies to disseminate propaganda; they don't care about your privacy.